[Steps] Migrating from WordPress to HubSpot CMS

 What Does HubSpot CMS Have to Offer?

-First, let's make it clear why you should choose HubSpot over any other CMS platform.
+First, let's make it clear why you should migrate to HubSpot CMS over any other CMS platform.
 For this, let's have a look at some of its perks: -

 - Built on top of HubSpot CRM (That said, you can migrate to HubSpot CRM to get everything under one roof.)